Kusimo4real/Thumela/README.md

+I've added the GitHub repository link to the slide deck.
+Let me now update the README with the same information.

+Here’s the updated README with the GitHub repository link included:

+---

-# Blog Platform
+# Thumela

 ## Overview
-A blog platform that allows users to create, edit, delete, and manage blog posts with a responsive design.
+Thumela is a blog platform that allows users to create, edit, delete, and manage blog posts with a responsive design.
 The project also features user authentication and supports additional enhancements like markdown editing and image uploads for blog headers.

 ## Tech Stack
 - **Frontend**: HTML, CSS, JavaScript